 Continued eligibility for merit awards from year to year is based upon the student meeting the GPA requirement established at the time of award.
 View your online award for additional information about your merit award.
 Students are eligible for their merit award in future years based upon the following enrollment requirements: 100% for 12 credits or more, 75% if enrolled in 9-11 credits and 50% of the award if enrolled in 6-8 credits, and 25% of the award if enrolled in 3-5 credits.
 Overall merit award not to exceed 4 years at the original award amount.
-For example, if the original award was $3,000, the total award the student is eligible for would be $12,000 (4 years x $3,000 per year).
-Awards are usually divided evenly between the fall and spring semesters.
+For example, if the original award was $3,000 per academic year, the total award the student is eligible for would be $12,000 (4 years x $3,000 per year).
+Awards are divided evenly between the fall and spring semesters.

 Federal Work Study

 Federal Work Study awards allow you to participate actively in meeting the cost of your education while gaining valuable work experience.
 You receive work study money directly; it is not applied to your bill.
 Work study earnings are paid every two weeks and are adjusted for federal taxes.
 It is the student’s responsibility to find a job on campus.
 See the Student Employment website for more information.

 Federal Pell, Federal Supplemental Opportunity Grants (SEOG), state grants, and PSU Grants make up need-based gift aid.
 Federal and state grants are based on current year funding from state and federal governments and are subject to change.
 If any awards change due to funding availability, PSU will notify you after we receive official notification from the appropriate agency(ies).